Our impact deepens when we work together.

-Current Policy Priorities – 2018-2019
+Current Policy Priorities – 2019

 History of OFMA’s Advocacy Efforts

-OFMA has a strong history of working on behalf off our member markets to enact policy changes that help farmers markets in Oregon thrive.
+OFMA has a strong history of working on behalf of our member markets to enact policy changes that help farmers markets in Oregon thrive.
 We have worked with our partners to help enact groundbreaking programs such as…

 - Oregon’s cottage food bill, which helped pave the way for many new value added producers to launch farmers-market-based businesses with a minimum of red tape.

-- Advocating for federal Farm Bill programs, such as the Farmers Market PromotionProgram (FMPP), SNAP, Senior Farmers Market Nutrition Program (FMNP), and the Food Insecurity Nutrition Incentive Program (FINI).
+Advocating for federal Farm Bill programs under the LAMP proposal, such as the Farmers Market PromotionProgram (FMPP), SNAP, Senior Farmers Market Nutrition Program (FMNP), and the Food Insecurity Nutrition Incentive Program (FINI).